Crossbones, the strange but true story

 The history of this place is not confined to some distant past; it’s an ongoing work in progress.

-Since 1996, the Friends of Crossbones network has worked to protect Crossbones and to raise awareness of its historical, cultural and spiritual significance.
+Beginning in 1996, John Constable aka John Crow and Katy Nicholls co-created the Friends of Crossbones network to protect Crossbones and to raise awareness of its historical, cultural and spiritual significance.

-From 2006 to 2012, it worked with a mysterious ‘Invisible Gardener’ to create a secret guerrilla garden.
+From 2006 to 2012, Friends of Crossbones worked with a mysterious ‘Invisible Gardener’ to create a secret guerrilla garden.

 From 2013 to 2018, it collaborated with Bankside Open Spaces Trust to open and maintain a community Garden of Remembrance on the site of this ancient burial ground.

 Crossbones Garden is currently a haven of peace and quiet contemplation in the heart of London, a place to honour and remember ‘The Outcast Dead’.

 This garden is the manifestation of Friends of Crossbones work over the last 25 years.